Skip to main content

 Common mistakes

-• Using broad wildcards like <all_urls> when only one or two origins are needed.
+• Using broad wildcards like <all_urls> when you only need one or two origins.

 • Mixing host_permissions into a feature that could instead use a narrower user-triggered workflow.

-• Forgetting that content scripts, WAR access, and programmatic injection all have different security implications.
+• Forgetting that content scripts, web-accessible resources, and script injection via chrome.scripting all have different security implications.

 • Documenting permissions in feature docs without explaining why each permission exists.